Table of contents

-The disadvantages are injury in the near area, infection in the operated area and sometimes bleeding can occur in the area of the biopsy.
+The disadvantages are injury in the near area, infection in the operated area, and sometimes bleeding can occur in the area of the biopsy.

-Not much can be done to prevent the thyroid nodule but intake of iodine in the diet can be increased as a preventive measure.
+Not much can be done to prevent the thyroid nodule, but the intake of iodine in the diet can be increased as a preventive measure.

 The side effects include sore throat, difficulty in swallowing, hoarse voice, stiffness, hematoma and neck pain.
 These complications are common for 2-3 days but if the problem persists, consult the doctor immediately.